DATASCI 185: Introduction to AI Applications

 • The mirror problem: AI reflects us

-• Real-world harms: Lives affected
+• Real-world harms: who gets hurt?

-Part 2: Types of Bias
+Part 2: Types of bias

-• Historical bias: The past encoded
+• Historical bias: the past baked in

-• Representation bias: Who’s missing?
+• Representation bias: who’s missing?

-• Measurement bias: Proxies gone wrong
+• Measurement bias: bad proxies

 • Aggregation and evaluation bias

-Part 3: Applying the Framework
+Part 3: Applying the framework

 • Activity: Spot the bias!